b9p9zzaat/lorawan-singularity/README.md

 - Click on the application tab and select appliaction
 - Click on the device tab and click create
 - Enter device name, description and EUI (should be available from manufacturer)
-- Select device profile (For parking sensor select device profile with LoRaWAN MAC version 1.0.2)
+- Select device profile (For parking sensor Type 1 select device profile with LoRaWAN MAC version 1.0.2)
 - Add any variable or tag if required. leave it if empty
 - Click `Create Device`